Forex Education

 4. Evening Star

-Evening Star Forex Pattern represents reversal candlestick pattern that predicts hypothetical future price reversals to the downside.
-The evening star pattern consists of three candles: a large bullish candlestick, a small candle, and a red large candle.
+Evening Star Forex Pattern represents a reversal candlestick pattern that predicts hypothetical future price reversals to the downside.
+The evening star pattern consists of three candles: a sizeable bullish candlestick, a small candle, and a large red candle.

 Evening star forex pattern

-We have the Evening Star pattern for the bearish market like we have the bullish Morning Star candlestick pattern.
-It also has three candlesticks.
+We have the Evening Star pattern for the bearish market, like the bullish Morning Star candlestick pattern.
+It also has, however, three candlesticks.
 There are two large candles, a red and a green one, and the shorter one is sandwiched between the two.
 This pattern shows a reversal of an uptrend.
 If the third candlestick is erasing the first candle’s gains, it is a strong signal.

 5. Three Black Crows